mikeroberts3000/G3DWidget/README.md

     //
     // To clean up our G3DWidgets, we call popLoopBody() and then terminate().
 To clean up
     // our GLG3D::RenderDevice, we call cleanup() as usual.
-As a matter of style, we call
-    // these cleanup methods in the opposite order as we called their corresponding
+We call these cleanup methods in
+    // the opposite order as we called their corresponding initialization methods.
-    // initialization methods.
     //
     m_starterAppWidget->popLoopBody();
     m_pixelShaderAppWidget->popLoopBody();